verokoles/work-day-scheduler/README.md

 ## Purpose❗
  * Create a work day scheduling app
- * So users can access it to log in goals for any given hour of the day
+ * So users can access it to log in goals for any hour of the work day

   ## Table of Contents:
 1. [ Description ](#desc)